 BaaS and NIO’s stock price

-This year, NIO stock is on fire, and has risen 208% so far.
+So far this year, NIO stock is on fire.
+The stock has risen 208 percent.
 The market should react positively to the company’s additional steps toward a BaaS launch.
-Additionally, NIO is expected to reveal pricing details for its newest vehicle, the EC6, tomorrow.
+NIO will likely reveal pricing details for its newest vehicle, the EC6, tomorrow.
 It might officially announce the BaaS launch at this event.

 As reported by 36Kr, “BaaS will be a big killer for NIO in the second half of the year, which can significantly reduce car prices.”